Informatievlaanderen/VSDS-LDESServer4J/README.md

 ### Tracing and Metrics

 Additionally, it is possible to keep track of metrics and tracings of the LDES Server.
-This will be done through a Spring OTEL exporter for traces and a Prometheus endpoint for Metrics.
+This will be done through a Jaeger exporter for traces and a Prometheus endpoint for Metrics.

 To achieve this, the following properties are expected